ahmadajmi/furnish/README.md

 ##### Development mode

-This will start the development mode and initialize a localhost server to preview and watch file changes as you code.
+This will start the development mode and initialize a localhost server to preview and watch file changes as you code, but make sure you run `gulp build` first.

 ```
 gulp serve